elite-polito/elite-polito.github.io/news/2023-07-05-eics-report/index.md

 Tommaso's presentation on DeepBlocks sparked questions about the system's scalability.
 In response, we affirm that scalability is a critical design consideration, and we are working on enhancing the tool to accommodate larger, more complex deep learning models.
 This will include mechanisms to simplify the visual representation of large models.

-Have a look to [the presentation on SlideShare](https://www.slideshare.net/TommasoCal/presentazioneeicsdeepblockspdf)
+Have a look to [the presentation on SlideShare](https://www.slideshare.net/TommasoCal/presentazioneeicsdeepblockspdf) and [read the paper on the ACM Digital Library](https://dl.acm.org/doi/abs/10.1145/3596454.3597181)

 <p className="text--center">
 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/LKYXPPSXc0KNx8?hostedIn=slideshare&page=upload" width="620" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>